 Make extra payments

 While it might not be possible to pay off your loans while you are still in school, you can make extra payments later on.
-Making as many extra payments as possible will ultimately lower your student loans and allow you to focus on your other financial goals.
+Using such information to make as many extra payments as possible will ultimately lower your student loans and allow you to focus on your other financial goals.

 Avoid paying more than you have to in capitalized interest

-If you want to become debt-free and pay off your student loans, one of the things you can do is avoid capitalized interest being added to your student loans.
-Pay off your loans as often as you can.
+If you want to become debt-free and pay off your student loans, one of the things you can do is avoid interest capitalization.
+Pay off your loans as often as you can to help with this.

 Want to learn more?
 Check out our free 3-course bundle on how student loans work.